Entropire/entropire.github.io/Content/Portfolio.md

 - Interactive UI components built with React and TypeScript for smooth, reusable components
 - Easy project management adding or updating projects only requires editing Markdown files
 - Showcase skills demonstrates both front-end development and project organization

-## Outcome
-The end result is a fully functional website that showcases my knowledge of both front-end and back-end web development.

 ## The Design
 To plan the layout of my portfolio website, I started by using Adobe XD to create a general design for the pages I wanted to include.